JudiniLabs/code-gpt-docs/docs/tutorial-basics/configuration.md

 ### Window Memory

 This tool stores the historical log of your past conversations.
-However, it only accounts for the last 'K' conversations, ensuring the buffer doesn't exceed the token limit.
+By default, it is set to 4.
+You can adjust this value to your preference.

 - Default: 4
 - Minimum: 1